Energy-Based Imitation Learning: Experiments

 \subsection{Hyperparameters}

 We show the hyperparameters for both DEEN training and policy training on different tasks in \tb{tab:hyperparameters}.
 Specifically, we use MLPs as the networks for training DEEN and the policy network.
+We note that the quality of the energy model is rather important for training the RL agent.
+In our implementation, we find that DEEN is sensitive to the noise scale, which should be carefully considered according to the scale of the state action data.